lsrkthelibrarian/dataviscunygc/blog_post3.md

 {% include plot5.html %}

-In casae the visualization does not appear above, please click this [link](https://public.tableau.com/views/FinalProjectAttempt3/ZineCatFinal?:embed=y&:display_count=yes&publish=yes) to visit my Tableau page.
+In case the visualization does not appear above, please click this [link](https://public.tableau.com/views/FinalProjectAttempt3/ZineCatFinal?:embed=y&:display_count=yes&publish=yes) to visit my Tableau page.

 ## Data Design and Decisions:
 I created a lot more versions of the data for this final assignment than what I have been doing up until now.
 In the first two assignments, my realized visualization very much matched my original sketch, but for this assignment, I was quite at a loss as to what works best.
 I want to use my data set most effectively to determine discrepancies in metadata description and to show how complicated describing zines is.
 I think the visualizations represent this, but I do not like the way the bar charts require the viewer to do a lot of scrolling and want to find a better way to present this data.
 Also, with so many keywords represented in one of the bar charts, it was not a good design decision to use one color, but I am unhappy with the clashing color scheme.
 The project I am analyzing this data for has a color scheme of red and black, so I would like the visualizations to conform to the same color aesthetic.
 Two out of three visualizations do, but the one that is most representative of the keywords does not conform.